MrAshleyOsborne/localgymclasses/README.md

 - As a user, I want to book a class by selecting a date and time so I can secure my place.
 - As a user, I want to cancel a booking easily so I can free up my spot if I cannot attend.
 - As a user, I want to be added to a waitlist if a class is full so I still have a chance to attend.
-- As an admin, I want to add new classes with instructors and capacities so the schedule can be updated.
+- As a user, I want to be promoted from the waitlist automatically if a spot opens up.
 - As a visitor, I want to view instructor profiles so I know who is leading the classes.

 ---

 ## User Experience (UX)

-Navigation is clear with links to Classes, Booking, Cancellation, Admin, and Instructors.
-The layout is consistent and easy to follow.
-The design adapts to smaller screens for mobile use.
-Forms are simple and accessible with clear labels.
-Instructor profiles add personality and trust to the platform.
+- Clear navigation with links to Classes, Booking, Cancellation, and Instructors.
+- Consistent layout and easy-to-follow forms.
+- Responsive design adapts to smaller screens.
+- Accessible forms with clear labels.
+- Instructor profiles add trust and personality.

 ---

-## Design and Wireframes
+## Wireframes

-The design uses a clean card‑based layout for both classes and instructors.
-A consistent color scheme with accent highlights is applied.
-Wireframes were sketched for desktop and mobile views to ensure responsiveness.
-Chrome DevTools was used to test breakpoints and layout adjustments.
+*(Insert annotated wireframes here if available)*

 ---

 ## Technologies Used

-HTML5 for structure
+- **HTML5** for structure
-CSS3 for styling and responsiveness
+- **CSS3** for styling and responsiveness
-JavaScript (ES6) for interactivity and logic
+- **JavaScript (ES6)** for interactivity and logic
-localStorage for persistence
+- **localStorage** for client-side persistence
-GitHub Pages for deployment
+- **Heroku** and **GitHub Pages** for deployment

----

-## Data Model

-The application uses JavaScript objects to represent instructors and weekly schedules.
-Each class object stores its name, time, instructor ID, capacity, number booked, bookings array, and waitlist array.
-Data is persisted in localStorage so that bookings remain after page refresh.

 ---